-- 3.1.
+3.1.
 School's Control.
-Subject to the terms and conditions of this Contract, the School shall have control over and responsibility for the design and delivery of the educational program and for attaining the academic performance standards and targets established in the Performance Frameworks attached as Exhibit B and, subject to par.
-3.2, shall have the discretion to modify, amend, adapt and otherwise change its educational program as it deems necessary to achieve the academic performance standards and targets. - 3.2.
+Subject to the terms and conditions of this Contract, the School shall have control over and responsibility for the design and delivery of the educational program and for attaining the academic performance standards and targets established in the Performance Frameworks attached as Exhibit B and, subject to Section 3.2, shall have the discretion to modify, amend, adapt, and otherwise change its educational program as it deems necessary to achieve the academic performance standards and targets.

+3.2.
 Material Elements of Educational Program.
 The material elements of the School's Educational Program, including but not limited to the School's mission and vision statements, are as set forth in Exhibit A to this Contract.
-The School shall, at all times, operate in a manner consistent with its Educational Program as defined in Exhibit A. Revisions to any of the elements in Exhibit A shall be considered a material change to the Contract and shall require prior written approval by the Commission; provided that such approval shall not be unreasonably withheld, particularly to the extent that such changes are intended to improve educational outcomes.
+The School shall, at all times, operate in a manner consistent with its Educational Program as defined in Exhibit A. Revisions to any of the elements in Exhibit A shall be considered a material change to the Contract and shall require prior written approval by the Commission; where appropriate, this approval shall be informed by an analysis of the School's performance on the Performance Frameworks under Section 4.1, provided that such approval shall not be unreasonably withheld, particularly to the extent that such changes are intended to improve educational outcomes.